 What is the Ego?

 The ego is an identity that we create on our own of our self in which is false.
-If we can take everything that make us who we are, from personalities, talents and abilities then we have the making of the Ego.
-These talents, abilities and aspects of our personality will be attributes of our skills, but the mental construct of our-self is artificial.
+If we can take everything that makes us who we are, from personalities, talents, and abilities then we have the making of the Ego.
+These talents, abilities, and aspects of our personality will be attributes of our skills, but the mental construct of our-self is artificial.
 And is an active part of our personalities playing a huge role in creating emotional drama in our lives.

 Identifying the Ego

-When we have thoughts about our self that we agree with, we construct a self-image on how one perceives his/hers own personal identity.
+When we have thoughts about our self that we agree with, we construct a self-image on how one perceives his/her own personal identity.
 Ego-identifying thoughts are but not limited to:

 - I am insecure